fredege/ExcelDataReader/README.md

 # ExcelDataReader

-Reader of data from excel file
+Reader of data from Excel file